shingara/oupsnow/README.md

  - Extract sources to a folder
  - Create a database.yml file in the config directory.
 You can copy database file from config/database.yml.sample
+ - Create a email.yml file in the config directory.
+   This file is to configure your email settings.
+   You can copy database file from config/email.yml.sample
  - Add first data in your database: <kbd>RAILS_ENV="production" rake db:seed</kbd>
  - Start the server in production mode : <kbd>ruby script/server -e production</kbd>